Updated February 2020

 How to Prevent Mold on a Deck from returning.

-One of the biggest enemies of a deck is mold.
+One of the biggest enemies of a deck is mildew and mold.
 With moisture being ever so present outdoors, the mold is bound to find its way onto your deck.
 Typically, mold will begin to appear on the more shaded sides of a deck.
 Anywhere there is less sun means there is more moisture present making conditions ideal for mold growth.

 Once mold infiltrates a surface it only continues to spread if conditions are favorable.
 Mold can get under wood stains and sealers and cause them to fail prematurely.
 Mold will also rot and decay wood if it is neglected and jeopardize the integrity of the deck and decrease its longevity.